microsoft/PartnerResources/_docs/Skilling/Azure Security Academy/content/Cloud Security Defender Plan.md

 ---
 layout: page
 title: Planning for Microsoft Defender for Cloud
-sorttitle: 2 Microsoft Defender for Cloud
+sorttitle: 2 Cloud Security
 description: In this session, we will explore how to best prepare your organization for Microsoft Defender for Cloud adoption.
 Learn about key areas to consider when planning, overall pricing, enhanced security features, and a demo. for a hands-on walk-through.
-updated: 2022-10-26
+updated: 2022-11-03
-permalink: /skilling/azure-security-academy/defender-cloud-plan
+permalink: /skilling/azure-security-academy/cs-defender-plan
 youtubeid: 8Y6v2vUdAJ4
 tags:
 - azure
 - academy content
 - azure security academy
-- microsoft defender for cloud
+- cloud security
 ---

 # {{ page.title }}